 It is likely that residents will have experienced significant trauma in their lives and may be less willing or able to follow instructions to self-isolate.
-Refuge providers should recognise the importance of taking a person-centred, trauma informed approach to understand why people may be reluctant to self-isolate or follow the guidance from Public Health Wales.
+Refuge providers should recognise the importance of taking a person-centred, trauma informed approach to understand why people may be reluctant to self-isolate or follow other Welsh Government guidance measures.

-Read guidance about dealing with people who are unwilling or unable to self-isolate or follow coronavirus lockdown instructions in supported and temporary accommodation, hostels and people who are sleeping rough.
+The guidance about dealing with people who are unwilling or unable to self-isolate or follow coronavirus lockdown instructions is a useful source of advice

 Charities, specialist services and workers delivering key frontline services, are considered to be ‘key workers’ and are eligible for additional support and mechanisms.
 This includes schooling and childcare for the children of key workers.

 If the accommodation setting cannot maintain safe ratios due to COVID-19, the same procedures should be followed as in any other case of staff absence.
 Refuge providers should assess staffing levels on a daily basis and liaise with local authorities and commissioners should staffing become an issue.

 Staff and support workers who are well and able to work within the refuge premises should ensure they practise the social/physical distancing measures at all times, staying at least 2m apart from everyone on the premises, and avoid close (face-to-face) contact with anyone, especially people showing COVID-19 symptoms.
 They should also ensure frequent and thorough hand washing and respiratory hygiene.